g4klx/MMDVM-Multi/README.md

 It can be used with the Lime SDR, the Pluto SDR, Ettus USRP, LibreSDR and clones that advertise themselves as compatible with the USRP, or the SXceiver Pi hat or similar running on a Raspberry Pi.
 All of the development work is done on Linux with a LimeSDR-mini.
 It uses the SoapySDR interface drivers that can be found at https://sxceiver.com/

-For the program to run, the same number of MMDVM programs as configured in the .ini file must have been started already.
+For the program to run, the same number of MMDVM-IQ programs as configured in the .ini file must have been started already.

-It connects to the MMDVM modems via local ZeroMQ pipes.
+It connects to the MMDVM-IQ modems via UDP ports sequentially numbered from the base port.
 The channel numbering for 7 channels is:

 ```
 Channel 7    Channel 6      Channel 5     Channel 1        Channel 2     Channel 3     Channel 4